CyVerse-learning-materials/foss/docs/00_basics.md

         - Changes and versions are saved online (requires an account).
         - Mainly administered through the web (it also has a desktop app).
         - Code can be **cloned** to your computer, changes can be **pulled** and **pushed**.

+### The O in FOSS

+FOSS stands for Foundational **Open** Science Skills: how many times have you worked on your code just to hit a bottleneck and found a solution on Stack Overflow?
+How many times have you found links that bring you to a GitHub repository with the exact snippet of code you needed?

+The beauty of the **O** is that it makes Science and its code available for all through the internet, sharing ideas and solutions for all.

+!!!
+Warning "Licences"
+        Beware of what code you use and replicate, as a complete GitHub repository comes with a **licence**.
+Different licences allow the code to be accessed and shared in different methods, therefore always exercise care when looking at other people's code.